Henry Rawdon-Hastings, 4th Marquess of Hastings

 Henry Weysford Charles Plantagenet Rawdon-Hastings, 4th Marquess of Hastings and 9th Earl of Loudoun (22 July 1842 – 10 November 1868), styled Lord Henry Rawdon-Hastings from birth until 1851, was a British peer.
-He was also, starting from most senior barony, 21st Baron Grey of Ruthyn (of 1324), 20th Baron Botreaux (of 1368), 19th Baron Hungerford (of 1426), and 17th Baron Hastings (of 1461).

 Early life

 Rawdon-Hastings was the second son of George Rawdon-Hastings, 2nd Marquess of Hastings, the British peer and courtier, and his wife Barbara née Yelverton, 20th Baroness Grey de Ruthyn.
-His father died when Henry was only two years old, and Henry succeeded to his father's titles upon the early death of his older brother Paulyn seven years later, when Henry was aged nine.
-Later, in 1858, Henry inherited his mother's barony at the age of sixteen.
+His father died when Hastings was only two years old, and he succeeded to his father's titles upon the early death of his older brother Paulyn seven years later, when he was aged nine.
+Later, in 1858, he also inherited his mother's barony, aged sixteen.
 His aunt was Lady Flora Hastings.

-In 1860, The Times noted that Rawdon-Hastings was one of only three to hold peerages in all three Kingdoms of England, Scotland, and Ireland (as Earl of Moira).
+Hastings was also 21st Baron Grey of Ruthyn (created 1324), 20th Baron Botreaux (1368), 19th Baron Hungerford (1426), and 17th Baron Hastings (1461).
+He was also Earl of Moira, and in 1860 The Times reported that he was one of only three people holding peerages of all three Kingdoms, England, Scotland, and Ireland.

-Marriage
+Personal life

 Lady Florence Paget by Camille Silvy.

 In 1862, Lord Hastings became engaged to Alice March Phillipps de Lisle, but they never married (she later married the Hon.
 Arthur Strutt, younger son of Lord Belper).